vrushaliparate/Portfolio-Guide/README.md

-# 💼 Vrushali's Portfolio
+# 💼 Vrushali's Repository

-Welcome to my data portfolio!
+Welcome to my data repository!
 Here, I document a summary of my projects in the data field.

 ## 📖 Table of Contents
  - Excel